“You can't manufacture momentum. Institutions either have it or they don't, and RMU has it.”

 At Hampden-Sydney he was named one of America’s 20 Most Interesting College Presidents by The Best Schools, while the college produced its first Truman and Goldwater Scholars in 20 years.

-Dr. Christopher Howard is the eighth president of Robert Morris University and one of the youngest college presidents in the United States.
+Dr. Chris Howard is the eighth president of Robert Morris University and one of the youngest college presidents in the United States.
 He is a Distinguished Graduate of the United States Air Force Academy, and as a Rhodes Scholar, earned a doctorate in politics from the University of Oxford.
 He also has an MBA with distinction from Harvard Business School.

 Dr. Howard earned a Bronze Star for service in Afghanistan, and he also served with the elite Joint Special Operations Command and as the Reserve Air Attaché to Liberia.